spuzzelsnest/PShell-Commander/README.md

 05-10-2018
 I Have been messing with versioning but got it right this time: this is the last update, v 2.1.1!
-I have taken on the chalange of going multi platform and i am partionally testing on Mac OSX.
+I have taken on the chalange of going multi platform and I am partionally testing on Mac OSX.
 Although some of the network tools are not supported yet.
 I plan to update tools and multi platform support soon!